 Supports research and infrastructure that digitally records and documents languages — with an emphasis on endangered languages — through the preparation of lexicons, grammars, text samples and databases, advancing linguistic theory and the study of language.

 Note: a conference proposal should generally be submitted at least a year in advance of the scheduled date of the conference.
-For additional information about creating and submitting conference proposals, please refer to Chapter II.
-D.7 of the NSF Proposal & Award Policies & Procedures Guide.
+For additional information about creating and submitting conference proposals, please refer to PAPPG Chapter II.
+E.9.

 For questions related to DLI-DEL Fellowships, contact: